ethanaire/MongoDB-Data-Modeling/README.md

 Denormalization in MongoDB is strongly encouraged to read and write a record relative to an entity in one single operation.

+Suppose we have in our database:
+- 512 customers.
+- 16384 rentals.
+- On average, each customer has around 32 rentals.

 Therefore, we consider 2 following options:
 1. A collection `customer`, where each document contains information about a customer and an embedded list of all rentals made by the customer.